SirPigari/miku/README.md

 ### ✅ Step 4: Approve the New Tab Override

-When you open a new tab for the first time, you’ll see this prompt:
+When you open a new tab for the first time, you'll see this prompt:

 ![New Tab Prompt](images/sc/sc4.png)